Skip to main content

 It’s a statically generated site powered by Eleventy.

 I’m happy with this stack.
-The parts play well together, it’s free, and it brings a lot of flexibility and performamance benefits.
+The parts play well together, it’s free, and it brings a lot of flexibility and performance benefits.

 CMS

-I don’t currently have one, having previously tried both Netlify CMS and Forestry for a while then gave up on them.
-I currently use github.com as my CMS.
+I previously tried both Netlify CMS and Forestry for a while then gave up on them.
+I also sometimes use github.com as my CMS.
 That works but isn’t ideal.
-I’m looking for another free or cheap solution.

 Contact form